tawesoft/morph/doc/mapping-go-structs-with-morph.md

 > previous section came in handy!
 Thanks to the token replacement, we didn't
 > have to specify a function signature again.

-But before we do this, let's go back to our custom FieldMapper one last time, and add the finishing touches to make it reversible too.
+But before we do this, let's go back to our custom FieldMapper implementations for Weight and Price one last time, and add the finishing touches to make them reversible too.

 A reverse function is simple to write.
 It is just a FieldMapper, but as it is only called on a field that has explicitly set it as its reverse function, it does not need to discriminate on name or type.
 The original mapper then registers the Reverse function on the emitted field.

-So, we need to update our FieldMapper to set the Reverse function on the emitted field.
+So, we need to update our FieldMapper to set the Reverse function.
 For good measure, we can set the Comment, too.

 When we set the Reverse function on a field, we compose it with the field's existing reverse function.
 This means that even if we've applied several